-Winifred Falls Trail in the Royal National Park
+Winifred Falls Trail in Royal National Park

 Winifred Falls Trail

-Distance: 1 km (one-way)
+Distance: 2 km (return)

 Grade: Easy